Dom Corleo: Career

-Career (2022-present)

-In early 2022, Corleo would do away with his pxpidom moniker, and would establish himself as Dom Corleo.
-During this time, in 2022, he would also release his debut album, Forgive Me For My Sins, which helped establish Corleo's name within the underground rap scene.
-Following the release of his album, Corleo would follow through with his biggest streamed single as of yet, "Penthouse Shordy", the track exploded in popularity throughout social media, such as TikTok, right after, he would release his track, "Ginseng", which would perform very well online too.
-Following "Ginseng", he would release "Bloody Runtz", showcasing his new wave voice and experimental audio.
-He would also follow through with the release of "Fly As Hell", and "Converse", along with the song's debut, Corleo would release their own respective music videos too, featuring visuals from Dot-Com Nirvan.
+In early 2022, Paoletti went away with his Pxpidom moniker, and established himself as Dom Corleo.
+Also in 2022, he released his debut album Forgive Me For My Sins, which helped establish his name within the 2020s underground rap scene.
+Corleo followed the release of his album with his biggest single as of yet, "Penthouse Shordy", which went viral on social media.
+Right after, he released his track "Ginseng", which also performed well online.
+Following "Ginseng", he released "Bloody Runtz", showcasing his new wave voice and experimental audio.
+He also followed through with the release of singles "Fly As Hell" and "Converse".
+Alongside the songs' debut, Corleo released their respective music videos too, featuring visuals from Dot-Com Nirvan.

-Entering the year 2023, Corleo would release his debut EP, 2014, the EP would have six songs, and features from rappers such as Lunchbox and Highway.
-The EP saw Corleo "[flow] over instrumentals flooded with chopped vocals, ethereal synths and rolling 808s", according to Our Generation Musics Claire Yotts.
-After taking it slow for a few months, and releasing just a few singles, Corleo would release his second studio album, which would propel his name to even further heights than before, dubbed On My Own.
-The album featured 14 new tracks, and features from Yung Kayo, and Fimiguerrero.
-Following the release, Corleo would follow through with the deluxe of his album, which would feature seven new tracks, with two featuring a reappearance from rapper, Yung Kayo.
-Following the release of his album, Corleo would keep quiet would only appear as a guest rapper for artists such as Killy, and Fourfive.
+Entering the year 2023, Corleo released his debut extended play (EP) 2014.
+The EP has six songs and features from rappers such as Lunchbox and Highway.
+The EP saw Corleo "[flow] over instrumentals flooded with chopped vocals, ethereal synths and rolling 808s", according to Our Generation Music's Claire Yotts.
+After a decline in activity for a few months, and releasing just a few singles, Corleo released his second studio album, titled On My Own, which has 14 tracks and features from Yung Kayo and Fimiguerrero.
+Corleo released a deluxe edition of the album, which featured seven new tracks, with two featuring a reappearance from Yung Kayo.
+Corleo later appeared as a guest rapper for artists such as Killy and Fourfive.

-Then, entering the year 2024, Corleo would release a couple of singles, but would follow through with his promotional single for his album, dubbed "duh duh duh", with Veeze.
-Following the single's release, Corleo would release his third studio album, dubbed Under My Influence.
-Following the album's release, Corleo would release one single, before following through with his EP, titled, DC.
-The EP features four new tracks.
+Entering 2024, Corleo released a handful of singles, following the promotional single for his album, "Duh Duh Duh", with Veeze.
+Following the single's release, Corleo released his third studio album, titled Under My Influence.
+Following the album's release, Corleo released one single and a four-track EP titled DC.

-Following the EP's release.
-Corleo would enter 2025 releasing a handful of singles, with most of them being promotional single for his album.
-After releasing tracks, and building up promotional hype for the album, Corleo would release his fourth studio album, dubbed Club Siberia, which featured nine new tracks.
+Corleo entered 2025 releasing a handful of singles, most of them being promotional singles for his album.
+After releasing tracks and building up promotional hype for the album, Corleo released his fourth studio album, Club Siberia, which featured nine tracks.